Vonng/pigsty/docs/v-pgsql.md

 PG monitor user, type: `string`, level: G, default value: `"dbuser_monitor"`.

-The database user name used to perform PostgreSQL and Pgbouncer monitoring tasks.
+The database user name is used to perform PostgreSQL and Pgbouncer monitoring tasks.